 "Camp is a time to explore, a time to let your brain grow, and a time to connect with the outside."

-In this video blog, ACA CEO Tom Holland explains the benefits of getting outside at camp.
+In this video blog, former ACA CEO Tom Holland explains the benefits of getting outside at camp.
 Camp not only provides children with an opportunity to get active, it also provides an opportunity for today's kids to get outside and forge a connection with the natural world.
 Camp allows kids to get outside, get dirty, and learn about nature.